Atlanta Disability Discrimination Attorneys

 Employees with disabilities may require certain adjustments or assistance to perform their job duties, which are referred to as "reasonable accommodations."
 Employers are legally required to provide reasonable accommodations to qualified employees with disabilities, enabling them to perform essential job functions.

 For instance, an employer may be obligated to provide an employee with cancer or another condition a leave of absence to receive treatment.
 Additionally, employers may need to accommodate an employee's physical limitations by allowing them to sit or stand frequently, honoring lifting restrictions, or changing their schedule.
-The law specifies that reasonable accommodations may consist of:

 • Job restructuring